-My interests are in macroeconomics, particularly risk, saving, trade, growth, and labor markets.
+Interests: macroeconomics and finance, particularly risk, trade, growth, and labor markets.
 My main research interest revolves around dynamic issues in mathematical models (optimality and consistency).

-I currently teach statistics and research methods.
-I have in the past taught courses in macro, micro, asset pricing, international economics, labor, and mathematical topics.
+My most recent teaching is in statistics and applied econonomics/finance courses.
+I have also taught courses in macro, micro, asset pricing, international economics, labor, and mathematical topics.

 Coordinator for Business Research Methods (BUSI3007)

-Undergraduate courses: Macroeconomics & Microeconomics.
-Graduate courses: Money & Financial Markets, Managerial Economics
+Undergraduate: Macroeconomics & Microeconomics.
+Graduate: Money & Financial Markets, Managerial Economics

-Undergraduate courses: Mathematics, International Finance, Macroeconomics.
-Graduate courses: Macroeconomic Theory, International Trade, Economic Growth
+Undergraduate: Mathematics, International Finance, Macroeconomics.
+Graduate: Macroeconomic Theory, International Trade, Economic Growth